Deborah-Digges/dot-slash-todo/README.md

 ## Installation
 1.    `./install`

-      `sudo ./install` if the directory you provide does not allow the normal usero to write to it.
+      `sudo ./install` if the directory you provide does not allow the normal user to write to it.

 2. Relaunch your terminal
       OR